 From there, we began the process of mood boarding and creating initial concepts to gain internal approval around our refocused brand direction.

 Initial Mood Board

 After gaining internal approval to move forward with our brand refresh, I took a look at updating our brand color palette (below).
 Our original palette had a wide range of color options - but they appeared muddled and dated.
 I took the approach of refining our color palette to 3 primary colors (Teal, Blue, and Plum.)
 Then I kicked up the brightness so that we had a much more playful, unique look to our palette.

 Over the course of the next few months, I worked with our Senior Copywriter and Brand Director to build out our new set of Brand Guidelines.
 We applied the new voice and visual direction to assets such as email, landing pages, and banner ads.
 I chose to introduce a new, bolder typeface (Poppins Extrabold) for our headlines to give our typography more personality.
 I moved our iconography to a more playful, less literal direction.

-I also collaborated with the Product Designers to incorporate our new brand direction in our iPad, iPhone and Web products through the use of fresh icons, illustrations and updated design elements.
+I worked closely with our Product Designers to incorporate our new brand direction in our iPad, iPhone and Web products through the use of fresh icons, illustrations and updated design elements.

 Updated Color usage in Icons